Back to Top

 Geriatric massage is a form of massage that is specific for people over the age of 65 with age-related conditions such as: arthritis, Parkinsons, stroke, fragility and end of life issues.
 It helps improve circulation and joint mobility, eases aches and pains, and can help relieve symptoms of stress, depression, and loneliness.
 Students will be given the opportunity for hands on work that will deepen their understanding and compassion for the aging populations in a variety of settings under supervision of NWHSU faculty.

-Hydrotherapy is the therapeutic used of water in any of its forms, for the treatment of illness and pain relief.
+Hydrotherapy is the therapeutic use of water in any of its forms, for the treatment of illness and/or pain relief.
 This course will focus on the physiological effects of heat and cold on the body and address various methods of hydrotherapy that can be used within a massage therapy session.
-Practical application of hot and cold therapies are included.
+The practical application of hot and cold therapies are included.

 : INFANT MASSAGE